Are you worried about the hefty electricity bills caused by using a geyser?

 Being one of the best solar water heaters in India, proper PUF insulation is present in the tank which is made of high-grade stainless steel.
 It even has a food-grade layer, so the heater water is safe for your body.
-We will recommend you to get the ISI Electric backup heater so that the heater can also come useful on cloudy days.
+We recommend you get the ISI Electric backup heater so that the heater can also be useful on cloudy days.

 Ideal for Indian Households

 Indian houses need a water heater that is durable and compact.
 On top of that, we would like a low-maintenance product.
 V-Guard has tried to abide by these requirements by making a solar water heater that is perfect for households.
 It saves you money as it runs on solar energy.
 Because advanced technologies have been used, this water heater will be helpful even in the future.

 Are solar water heaters worth in India?

 Yes, solar-powered water heaters are worthy in a tropical country like India.
 Most of our locations get a good amount of sunlight which helps to heat the water.
 Desert areas like Rajasthan get help from water heaters, especially in the winters.
 As Indian households are bigger, solar heaters with larger tanks can increase sustainability.

 On top of that, solar heaters help people to save money.
 In different parts of India, the Government has made it mandatory to install such water heaters.
 The ample amount of sunlight helps people to have hot water for free and cut down on electricity bills.
 As pollution has increased in India, solar water heaters can help us to have a better environment.